YugabyteDB-Samples/yb-workload-simulator/README.md

 Note: The Stop node button is still in Beta at the time of this documentation.

-You should have Yugabyte "stopped" on your local machine.
+You should have YugabyteDB "stopped" on your local machine.
 If you followed the steps above you should restart node 2 by typing:

 ```sh
 ./bin/yb-ctl start_node 2